okcoders/2021-js-1/week-02/day-02/README.md

 ### exercise

 - new folder, open in vscode, new html file, open in live server
-- add button that says add pet
+- add button that says "add pet"
 - in your js script tag, document.getElementById that button

 ### Functions!